13 Best Winter Activities to Do in Alaska!

 It’s true that everything is made a bit more complicated by the snow and cold, but once you do a bit of research and get the gear, or hire a service while you’re here, the rewards are endless.
 Hoarfrost-covered trees, glittering sunsets and sunrises over the mountains, steaming cups of coffee and inches-thick sleeping bags are just a few of the great experiences you’ll have winter camping in Alaska.

 This could well be the most unique way to experience the park.
 After the road closes for the winter and plowing ends, recreation is open to the public.
-Rev up that machine and rocket into the heart of the big mountains in Alaska, and even take a couple of days to camp and soak it in if you can.
+Enjoy and explore the heart of the big mountains in Alaska.

 Dogsledding on the Chena River